 noise) was used in the following analysis.
 The participant's perceived closeness (or social distance) with respect to each of the two partners was measured with two questions ("to what extent do you prefer your partner to be your roommate" and "to what extent do you prefer your partner to be your friend") adapted from Bogardus (1933)1.
 The participant answered these questions on 9-point Likert scales (1 = extremely uncharacteristic, 9 = extremely characteristic).
 Finally, the participant's willingness to form an exchange relationship with each of the two partners was measured using a questionnaire adapted from Clark and Mills (2011).
 Four items that were best squared with the current interactive context were chosen from the original 9-item scale 1; scale anchor is the same as the closeness rating).
 High scores on this scale indicate a high exchange (i.e., low communal) relationship.
-The questions concerning closeness and exchange relationship were given to the participant twice: once for the social partner and once for the monetary partner in Equipment (α), the Cronbach's α = Although the the ordinary personality questionnaires that metablitystable bands change relationship questions was not very general response tendencies, here the participant had to consider the appropriateness of the statements in relation to the two specific partners.
+The questions concerning closeness and exchange relationship were given to the participant twice: once for the social partner and once for the monetary partner.
+Thus, unlike the ordinary personality questionnaires that measure stable and general response tendencies, here the participant had to consider the appropriateness of the statements in relation to the two specific partners.
 This may have introduced additional interitem variance into the ratings.
 Since we were mainly interested